lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 containing a probability for each category, indicating the likeliness that the segment belongs to that category.

-To kickstart using Lightly with semantic segmentation predictions we created an example script that takes model predictions and converts them to the correct format :download:`semantic_segmentation_inference.py <code_examples/semantic_segmentation_inference.py>`
+To kickstart using the Lightly Worker with semantic segmentation predictions we created an example script that takes model predictions and converts them to the correct format :download:`semantic_segmentation_inference.py <code_examples/semantic_segmentation_inference.py>`